 Jack and Carolynn Van Namen

 Jack and Carolynn Van Namen.
-Third in a series honoring members of AFE’s Heritage Circle.
-Created to recognize persons who have made provision for a planned gift to AFE, the Heritage Circle celebrates their significant contributions, enriching our past and securing our future.
-For more information, contact Debi Chedester at (703) 838-5211 or visit endowment.org/heritage-circle/.
+Third in a series honoring members of AFE’s Legacy Circle.
+Created to recognize persons who have made provision for a planned gift to AFE, the Legacy Circle celebrates their significant contributions, enriching our past and securing our future.
+For more information, contact Debi Chedester at (703) 838-5211 or visit endowment.org/legacy-circle/.

 Growing up in a floral industry that was traditionally segmented, with growers, wholesalers and retailers each performing a different function (often not knowing much about what the others did), Jack Van Namen nonetheless saw the potential for doing business a different way.

 Over the course of several decades, he worked alongside his father and company founder, Jacob Van Namen, to lead Vans Inc. into a new era of wholesale floral distribution, achieving remarkable growth at a time when many others were experiencing setbacks in a fast-changing industry.

 Key to his success was a vision of the big picture: vertically-integrating Vans with its own supply chain for both fresh flowers and floral supplies, sometimes cooperating with competitors in order to do so.
 Many factors contributed to that strategy, among them Jack’s participation in and contribution to floral industry organizations like the American Floral Endowment.